krollobrocket/cision-block/readme.txt

 == Changelog ==

-= 2.4.1
+= 2.4.2
-- Add Http classes.
-- Handle remote request exceptions.
-- Prevent un-serialization of singleton.
-- Add support to set template for feed.
+- Support to use either name or filename of page template.